 Exercising outdoors with allergies

-By identifying what might be triggering your outdoor allergies – it may be pollen, pollution, mould or something else, managing your condition will be much easier if you can reduce exposure or make informed choices about when and where you exercise.
+By identifying what might be triggering your outdoor allergies – it may be pollen, pollution, mould or something else, managing your condition will be much easier if you can reduce exposure to or make informed choices about when and where you exercise.

 Hay fever (allergic rhinitis)